glotzerlab/gsd/doc/c-api.rst

 ..
-Copyright (c) 2016-2019 The Regents of the University of Michigan
+Copyright (c) 2016-2019 The Regents of the University of Michigan This
+.. file is part of the General Simulation Data (GSD) project, released under the
 ..
-This file is part of the General Simulation Data (GSD) project, released under the BSD 2-Clause License.
+BSD 2-Clause License.

 .. _c_api_:

 C API
 =====

 The GSD C API consists of a single header and source file.
 Developers can drop the implementation into any package that needs it.

 Functions
 ---------

-.. c:function:: int gsd_create(const char *fname, const char *application, const char *schema, uint32_t schema_version)
+.. c:function:: int gsd_create(const char *fname, \
+                               const char *application, \
+                               const char *schema, \
+                               uint32_t schema_version)

-    Create an empty gsd file in a file of the given name.
+    Create an empty gsd file with the given name.
 Overwrite any existing file at that location.
 The generated gsd file is not opened.
-Call gsd_open() to open it for writing.
+Call :c:func:`gsd_open()` to open it for writing.

-    :param fname: File name
+    :param fname: File name.
-    :param application: Generating application name (truncated to 63 chars)
+    :param application: Generating application name (truncated to 63 chars).
-    :param schema: Schema name for data to be written in this GSD file (truncated to 63 chars)
+    :param schema: Schema name for data to be written in this GSD file (truncated to 63 chars).
-    :param schema_version: Version of the scheme data to be written (make with :c:func:`gsd_make_version()`)
+    :param schema_version: Version of the scheme data to be written (make with :c:func:`gsd_make_version()`).

-    :return: 0 on success, -1 on a file IO failure - see errno for details
+    :return: 0 on success, -1 on a file IO failure - see errno for details.

-.. c:function:: int gsd_open(struct gsd_handle* handle, const char *fname, const gsd_open_flag flags)

-    Open a GSD file and populates the handle for use by later API calls.

-    :param handle: Handle to open.
-    :param fname: File name to open.
-    :param flags: Either ``GSD_OPEN_READWRITE``, ``GSD_OPEN_READONLY``, or ``GSD_OPEN_APPEND``.

-    Prefer the modes ``GSD_OPEN_APPEND`` for writing and ``GSD_OPEN_READONLY`` for reading.
-These modes are optimized to only load as much of the index as needed. ``GSD_OPEN_READWRITE`` needs to store the entire index in memory: in files with millions of chunks, this can add up to GiB.

-    :return: 0 on success.
-Negative value on failure:

-        * -1: IO error (check errno)
-        * -2: Not a GSD file
-        * -3: Invalid GSD file version
-        * -4: Corrupt file
-        * -5: Unable to allocate memory

-.. c:function:: int gsd_create_and_open(struct gsd_handle* handle, const char *fname, const char *application, const char *schema, uint32_t schema_version, const gsd_open_flag flags, int exclusive_create)
+.. c:function:: int gsd_create_and_open(struct gsd_handle* handle, \
+                                        const char *fname, \
+                                        const char *application, \
+                                        const char *schema, \
+                                        uint32_t schema_version,  \
+                                        gsd_open_flag flags, \
+                                        int exclusive_create)

-    Create an empty gsd file in a file of the given name.
+    Create an empty gsd file with the given name.
 Overwrite any existing file at that location.
 Open the generated gsd file in *handle*.

-    :param handle: Handle to open
+    :param handle: Handle to open.
-    :param fname: File name
+    :param fname: File name.
-    :param application: Generating application name (truncated to 63 chars)
+    :param application: Generating application name (truncated to 63 chars).
-    :param schema: Schema name for data to be written in this GSD file (truncated to 63 chars)
+    :param schema: Schema name for data to be written in this GSD file (truncated to 63 chars).
-    :param schema_version: Version of the scheme data to be written (make with gsd_make_version())
+    :param schema_version: Version of the scheme data to be written (make with :c:func:`gsd_make_version()`).
-    :param flags: Either ``GSD_OPEN_READWRITE``, or ``GSD_OPEN_APPEND``
+    :param flags: Either ``GSD_OPEN_READWRITE``, or ``GSD_OPEN_APPEND``.
-    :param exclusive_create: Set to non-zero to force exclusive creation of the file
+    :param exclusive_create: Set to non-zero to force exclusive creation of the file.

     :return: 0 on success.
 Negative value on failure: